Pylons/cartouche/docs/configuration.rst

 By default, :mod:`cartouche` does *not* log the user in;  instead, it e-mails the user a random password.
-If you are using :mod:`repoze.who`, you may wish to configure :func:`cartouche.registration.autoLoginViaAuthTkt` to enable this feature.
+If you are using :mod:`repoze.who`, you may wish to configure :func:`cartouche.util.autoLoginViaWhoAPI` to enable this feature.

 E.g., via imperative Python code: